 WTO Members have agreed that developing countries should have access to a Special Safeguard Mechanism (SSM) to counter the negative impacts of import surges and price surges.
 Disagreement over the technical parameters (trigger, remedies, duration, etc.) was one of the principal reasons why negotiations on the Revised Modalities proposed by then Chair of the agricultural negotiations Crawford Falconer broke down in 2008.
 A Ministerial Council Decision at MC10 in Nairobi authorised the continuation of negotiations on this topic but there has been no real progress since then.

 Disagreement over the purpose of the SSM is one major block to progress.
 Developing country proponents see it as linked to their broader food security objectives, designed to protect their poor and vulnerable farmers from import surges and sudden price declines.
 For non-proponents, the SSM is linked to progress on market access reforms.
 This group rejects any notion that the SSM could result in tariffs being raised above the levels bound in previous negotiations.
 In recent discussions, proponents have argued that the challenges the SSM seeks to address arise largely because of trade distortions and heavy agricultural subsidisation.
 Non-proponents have indicated their willingness to enter technical discussions on the design of an SSM that would not penalise exports of countries that do not engage in agricultural subsidisation.
-The fact that a small group of WTO Members (mainly developed countries) have access to a Special Safeguard (SSG) resulting from the tariffication process at the end of the Uruguay Round that provides similar protection to what developing countries seek in the SSM is taken as another example of how the existing Agreement on Agriculture rules are unbalanced with respect to developing countries (however, it can be pointed out that access to the SSG arose in the context of the tariffication of various import barriers by developed countries, whereas developing countries instead had the option to choose their bound level of tariffs at whatever level they desired).
+The fact that a small group of WTO Members (mainly developed countries) have access to a Special Safeguard (SSG) resulting from the tariffication process at the end of the Uruguay Round that provides similar protection to what developing countries seek in the SSM is taken as another example of how the existing Agreement on Agriculture rules are unbalanced with respect to developing countries (however, it can be pointed out that access to the SSG arose in the context of the tariffication of various import barriers by developed countries, whereas developing countries had the option of offering tariff ceilings in cases in which duties were not previously bound).

 The Nairobi Ministerial Council Decision on Export Competition which mandated the elimination of export subsidies has been one of the few WTO negotiating successes since the end of the Uruguay Round.
 Some countries still see unfinished business under this pillar, including disciplines on export finance, on international food aid, and the need to minimise the trade distorting effects of the export monopoly power of state trading enterprises.
 However, these issues are not subject to active negotiations at the moment.